${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Bonahon-Wong quantum trace

 \subsection{Square-root quantum Teichm\"uller space}

-The skein algebra $\mathcal{S}^A(\Sigma,\mathcal{P})$ is in general non-commutative, and is commutative when $A = \pm 1$.
+The skein algebra $\mathcal{S}^A(\Sigma,\mathcal{P})$ is in general noncommutative, and is commutative when $A = \pm 1$.
 It has been observed that the family of algebras $S^A(\Sigma,\mathcal{P})$, with fixed $(\Sigma,\mathcal{P})$ and $A$ being a varying parameter, yields a version of quantization of the so-called ${\rm SL}_2(\mathbb{C})$-character variety of the surface $\Sigma\setminus \mathcal{P}$ with respect to the Weil-Petersson-Goldman Poisson structure; see \cite{BW} for references.
-On the other hand, this character variety is closely related to the (enhanced) Teichm\"uller space equipped with the Weil-Petersson Poisson structure, whose corresponding quantum version is established by Chekhov-Fock \cite{CF} \cite{F} and by Kashaev \cite{Kash}, as explained in \S\ref{subsec:quantum_Teichmuller_space} of the present paper.
+On the other hand, this character variety is closely related to the (enhanced) Teichm\"uller space equipped with the Weil-Petersson Poisson structure, whose corresponding quantum version is established by Chekhov and Fock \cite{F, CF} and by Kashaev \cite{Kash}, as explained in \S\ref{subsec:quantum_Teichmuller_space}.
 Thus it is a natural expectation that the skein algebras $\mathcal{S}^A(\Sigma,\mathcal{P})$ should be related to the quantum Teichm\"uller space, and a precise map relating them is what Bonahon and Wong constructed in \cite{BW}.
 However, the image of the Bonahon-Wong map lies not in the quantum Teichm\"uller space as presented in \S\ref{subsec:quantum_Teichmuller_space}, but in its square-root version, which we now recall.

 \vs